SunsetSparkNYC/voxbloom.org/_posts/2013-04-16-yadira-the-paz-director.md

 interviewer: Juan
 soundcloud_id: 90533718
 summary: Today we talked to Yadira, the director of our after school
     program.
-She has a lot of fun planning activies for kids, but the budget doesn't sound fun at all.
+She has a lot of fun planning activities for kids, but the budget doesn't sound fun at all.
 introduction: Yadira is the director of the PAZ After School Program.
     She has been the director here for five years.
 Even though she